tomi20v/ninja/README.md

 this project focuses on PHP. to keep everything in packagist and reduce dependencies, bower components are installed through the composer-asset-plugin

+some Q&A

+why not PSR-0?
+PSR-0 is good if you are using namespaces extensively. in my project I use the root namespace plus one namespace per lib. also I don't use underscores in class names. this would result all my classes in one big folder, with many similar filenames as my classnames usually show the inheritance chain or group otherwise which nicely breaks down to folders